-Our results of operations are driven by our operating platform and are primarily affected by both overall and individual geographic market conditions and apartment fundamentals and is reflected in changes in Same Store NOI; NOI derived from acquisitions, development completions and development under construction and in lease-up; loss of NOI related to disposed communities; and capital market and financing activity.
-A comparison of our operating results for the three and nine months ended September 30, 2024 and 2023 is as follows (unaudited, dollars in thousands).
+Our results of operations are driven by our operating platform and are primarily affected by both overall and individual geographic market conditions and apartment fundamentals and are reflected in changes in Same Store NOI; NOI derived from acquisitions, development completions and development under construction and in lease-up; loss of NOI related to disposed communities; and capital market and financing activity.
+A comparison of our operating results for the three months ended March 31, 2025 and 2024 is as follows (unaudited, dollars in thousands).